andremarko/zellers-congruence/README.md

 ## Zeller's Congruence

-Pretty straight forward, insert an date and discover the day of the week for that specific date.
+Pretty straight forward, insert a date and discover the day of the week for that specific date.

 Works up to January 1583